RUNNINDEAD/root/README.md

 # root
-This is an amazing bash scripting tool for Linux users the features it comes with are....
+This is an amazing bash scripting tool for Linux users

 - Updating packages
 - Upgrading packages